Skip to Main Content

 Undergraduate Programs

 Mathematics provides a powerful language for expressing and answering questions about the world around us.
-The evolution of communication and technology has made that language part of our daily lives.
+The evolution of communication and technology has made that language a part of our daily lives.

-Objective #3 of ISU's General Education requirements recognize the importance of mathematics in a university education.
+This objective recognizes the importance of mathematics in a university education.
 Upon completion of a course in this category, a student is able to demonstrate the following competencies:

 • Read, interpret, and communicate mathematical concepts.